Major Sightseeing Destinations in Tsuruga

 This stone lantern once served as a lighthouse, and is the oldest of its type remaining on the Sea of Japan coast.
 It stands as a reminder of the history of Tsuruga Port.

-Kehi no Matsubara Pine Grove
+Kehi no Matsubara (Pine Tree Park)

 One of the most scenic and beautiful places in Tsuruga city.
 Known as one of the three greatest pine groves in Japan, and a nationally-designated Site of Scenic Beauty.